 If this was 1970 and you were looking to drive new sales of your product or service, you’d likely start by sitting down in your wood paneled conference room with the chain smoking marketing team.
 Your discussion would center on what billboards, magazine ads, newspaper ads, and radio spots to purchase to get your message the greatest possible exposure.
 Such was the “outbound” marketing methodology of yesterday.
-But in 2017, the smart approach to marketing literally turns this strategy inside out…
+But nowadays, the smart approach to marketing literally turns this strategy inside out…

 “Inbound” marketing is all the rage these days, and not just with millennials and other hip, youngster generations.
 With inbound marketing, the idea is to create an environment (primarily online) that is so rich with valuable content and resources that customers come to you.
 This is achieved through things like blog posts, webinars, videos, social media, and to tie it all together, a strong SEO strategy.
 You’re creating the content and the potential customers for whom it is most relevant are finding it and engaging with it.
 The end result: more conversions and a drastically better ROI on your marketing investment.

 Not convinced?
 Here are some statistics that might persuade you:

 - 80% of decision-makers prefer to get company information in a series of articles versus in an advertisement1

 - Inbound leads cost 60% less than outbound leads2

 - SEO leads have a 14.6% close rate, while outbound leads have a 1.7% close rate3